The robotic dolphin is so realistic that the volunteers (who swam alongside it) were shocked to learn it wasn't real.

 How the robot dolphin was born

-However, it was not an easy undertaking.
-Langlotz explained: “I started talking to anyone who has ever had anything to do with animatronics.
-I was basically told it was too difficult, because the robots would be in salt water, with many electronics exposed for days.
-I couldn't find anyone ”.
+However, it wasn't an easy feat.
+Langlotz explained: "I started talking to anyone who had ever had anything to do with animatronics.
+I was pretty much told it was too difficult, because the robots would be in salt water, with a lot of electronics exposed for days.
+I couldn't find nobody".

 The turning point

 After so much trouble, finally, the meeting with Roger Holzberg e Walt Conti, two San Francisco animatronics experts.
 This duo, who helped make robotic animals for movies like Star Trek, Jurassic World and others, designed a 270 kg robot dolphin prototype.